manuel12/automation-practice/README.md

 As you can see from the above example, in which the wiki for the _Authentication - Login_ module of functionality is displayed, each wiki section is made of a description(displayed below Login heading), followed by user stories and test cases related to such functionality.

-The user stories in turn have of at least as many test cases derived from them.
+The user stories in turn have at least as many test cases derived from them.
 Test case names can be found beneath the user story they belong to.
 Some test cases, like the first test case _"should display all necessary elements"_ are standalone and do not belong to any user story.

-Each test case name represents a full _test case in a spreadsheet_ (complete with test data, test steps and expected and actual resutls, etc):
+Each test case name represents a full _test case in a spreadsheet_ (complete with test data, test steps and expected and actual results, etc):
 ![alt text](image-2.png)

 And a _test script in a test suite_ (complete with test data, automated test steps and test assertions):